witwicki/asr-streamer/README.md

 ## Description

-The beginnings of a platform for invoking ASR models on streaming audio inputs.
+asr-streamer is intended as a platform for evaluating and deploying ASR models on streaming audio inputs.

+Key features:

+- Invocation of **streaming** inference models for automated speech recognition, starting with [NVIDIA's Fast-Conformer Model](https://huggingface.co/nvidia/stt_en_fastconformer_hybrid_large_streaming_multi)
+- Publishing of recognized speech over TCP
+- Press-to-talk UI by remote control, so the user can decide when to speech transcriptions are recorded and publishef\d

 ## Prerequisites